-Ms. Nichols is a mathematical statistician and founding member of the Usability Lab in the Center for Behavioral Science Methods at the U.S. Census Bureau.
+Elizabeth Nichols is a founding member of the Usability Lab in the Center for Behavioral Science Methods at the U.S. Census Bureau.
 She conducts usability studies, cognitive testing, focus groups, and other experiments focusing on survey measurement error.
-She has an M.S. in Statistics from the George Washington University.
+She has an M.S. in Statistics from George Washington University.

 Labeling and Placement of the Logout Button in Mobile Surveys

 Abstract As more people use smartphones to complete web surveys, survey designers are beginning to optimize online questionnaires for limited screen displays, determining which design practices and features can carry over to mobile devices.
 One such feature is a logout button—an action button that allows users to leave the survey, usually saving their information by […] [Read More]

 Usability of Access Codes